ramilsagolsem/ramilsagolsem/README.md

 # Hello There!
 #### Thank you for visiting at part of my world! <img alt="Love you gif" src="https://media.giphy.com/media/TamGVAGxDTYDNt3dpn/giphy.gif" width="48" />

-I'm Ramil Sagolsem, a Software Enthusiast working for a Telecom Software Solution Provider!
+My name is Ramil Sagolsem and I'm a Software Enthusiast working for a Telecom Software Solution Provider!
 I'm from the [Kangleipak](https://en.wikipedia.org/wiki/Manipur_(princely_state)) and currently in Brazil exploring the sunshine country since 2014.
 I love to code in java and do web development and I'm also keen about Machine Learning and Cloud Computing.

+Also obsessed with exploring places.

 <img alt="Gif of Travelling" src="https://media.giphy.com/media/lXC2gmHf2ypUs/giphy.gif" width="128" />

-I'm also obsessed with exploring places.

-## ☕ How to reach me
+## ☕ Connect with me
 :flamingo: @ me on [Twitter](https://twitter.com/ramilsagolsem) or [Linkedin](https://www.linkedin.com/in/ramil-sagolsem-82384613/)\
 :keyboard: socialize @ [Facebook](https://www.facebook.com/ramilsagolsem)\
 :camera_flash: please give thumbs up @ [Instagram](https://www.instagram.com/ramilsagolsem/), I love travel and photography!